Please enable JavaScript to ensure auto alt text generation works properly

 What this means for HR and recruiting teams

-Video interviewing isn’t just “here to stay”—it’s becoming the first line of defense in filtering, assessing, and advancing candidates.
+Video interviewing isn't just "here to stay"—it's becoming the first step in surfacing, assessing, and prioritizing candidates for human review.
 But while the numbers point to speed and scale, candidate experience still matters.

 If you’re using video interviews, especially one-way recordings, it’s worth asking: